angelo-wf/SnesJs/README.md

 | R           | C               |

 - Pressing L will toggle 'log-mode', where it runs a single CPU-instruction each frame and logs it in trace-log format.
 - Pressing P will toggle 'no-PPU mode', where it will not emulate the PPU rendering.
-This allows it to run at full speed, and makes working on the DSP easier.
+This allows it to run at full speed, and makes working on / listening to the DSP easier.

 ## Usage